ottok/salsa-ci-pipeline/CONTRIBUTING.md

 1. Branch off to the default branch to work on a meaningfully named branch (e.g.
    `git checkout -b 193-build-twice`).
-If you are addressing an issue, it is convenient to prefix the branch name with the issue number. **Slashes (`/`) are not allowed in the branch name, as the branch name is used as a staging tag on the generated images, which does not support slashes._**
+If you are addressing an issue, it is convenient to prefix the branch name with the issue number.

 1. Make necessary changes and commit.
 Make sure your syntax is flawless, scripts follow their language-wide coding style, and that git commit message is